 Our family relationships provide our most basic and significant environment.
 This is a profound connection, an inseparable aspect of who we are.
 It is also complex and tricky, in many cases, even frustrating.
 It is normal to encounter challenges in our interaction with our family members as we try to find a balance between being true to our own needs and sharing a space with them.

 Systemic therapy sees such challenges as resulting from the interaction between the family members, as the role and position of each member is part of everyone’s experience, and the wellbeing of each one is essential for the harmony of the whole.

 No family is the same, and each member has different needs.
 Therapy provides a validating and respectful space, so everyone can learn to communicate and understand each other’s perspectives, acquire new strategies and encourage positive change.

 I grew up in a kibbutz in Israel and I currently live in Barcelona.
 I come from the world of systemic and relational psychodynamic therapy.
 My professional experience derives from a bachelor’s degree, a Master in Family Therapy, studies of psychology and practical work in the Hospital of Sant Pau and Fundació Vidal i Barraquer in Barcelona.
+I´m an accredited relational Psychotherapist by the FEATF.
 I have had the pleasure of accompanying and doing therapy with people of different backgrounds and needs, working with individuals, couples, and families.

 As with any other person, I have lived many life contexts and filled various roles.
 Each of these seemed to transform the way I experienced myself and the world.
 I moved from the safe and accommodating to the strange and intimidating, at times brave and capable, at others fragile and frightened.
 In the end, it is my relationships that have given me the stable basis on which to grow, to create meaning, to love and be loved.